joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 </br>
 Bandwidth is the maximum amount of data that can travel over a network at a given time, measured in bits per second (bps).
 </br>
 Throughput is the amount of data successfully transferred within a given network in a given time, measured in bits per second (bps).

+Throughput is impacted by bandwidth, processing power, packet loss, and network topology [12](References.md#ref12).
 </br>

+>NOTE
+>It should be noted that bandwidth and throughput are measured in bits per second (bps) as the smallest unit.
+As technology has evolved, bandwidth and throughput are now often measured using larger units, such as Gigabytes per second (GBps).

+Latency and throughput both impact data packet transmission, subtly affecting each other.

 ## 6. Lag Compensation Techniques in Multiplayer Networking